Joseph Jenkins (diarist)

 Joseph Jenkins (27 February 1818 – 26 September 1898), was an educated tenant farmer from Tregaron, Ceredigion, mid-Wales who, when aged over 50, suddenly deserted his home and large family to seek his fortune in Australia.
 The Australian Dictionary of Biography says that "Jenkins's noteworthiness stemmed from the rich documentation of his experiences and thoughts that has survived".
-He was a consistent diarist for 58 years of his life and a consistent if not outstanding poet, under the bardic name of Amnon II.
+He was a consistent diarist for 58 years of his life and an award-winning poet, under the bardic name of Amnon II.

 He achieved fame posthumously from publication of some excerpts of his Australian writings.
 The compiler, his grandson Dr William Evans, a Harley Street cardiologist, coined the title Diary of a Welsh Swagman by which name he is familiar to generations of Victoria school students for whom the book became a prescribed history text in 1978.

 Early life and education

 Joseph Jenkins was born at Blaenplwyf farm near Ystrad Aeron in Ceredigion, Wales.
 He was the fourth child of 12 brought up by Jenkin Jenkins and Eleanor (née Davies).
-In 1846 he married his second cousin Elisabeth (Betty) Evans of Tynant.
+In 1846, he married his second cousin Elisabeth (Betty) Evans of Tynant.
 They purchased the lease of Trecefel farm, Tregaron and had nine children, the last of whom, John David, was born in April 1868.

-He commenced education under a disciplinarian private tutor and later attended a small Unitarian church school at Cribyn, a five-mile walk from home.
-Throughout his life, Joseph bewailed his lack of more formal education.
-However, his thirst for knowledge, religious temperament and passion for reading and writing proved a firm basis for continuing self-education.
+Jenkins commenced education under a disciplinarian private tutor and later attended a small Unitarian church school at Cribyn, a five-mile walk from home.
+Throughout his life, he bewailed his lack of more formal education.
+However, his thirst for knowledge, religious temperament, and passion for reading and writing, proved a firm basis for continuing self-education.